joshwcomeau/explorable-explanations-with-react/plan.md

   This is a surprisingly hard problem, since we need some way of "resetting" the progress value.
 - Mention how render props start to look a bit like callback hell, and how pseudo-HOCs can fix that
 - Use context to pass width/height/frequency/amplitude around the tree?
+- Show off <AudioCtx> and <Oscillator> components?

+NOTES:

+- Find a text definition about frequency, amplitude, and compare it with the version I built with sliders.

+Learning with books, lossy medium, because I have this concept in my head, and I have to transmit it into yours.